The Dangers of Methane Gas Poisoning and Exposure

 Characteristics of Methane Gas

 Methane also occurs naturally in wetland areas through the anaerobic decomposition of animal and plant matter.
 It is highly flammable and can ignite at a relatively low temperature.
-It is combustible, and when pressurized, it also presents a risk of explosion even at low concentration levels between 5% and 15%.
+It is combustible and presents a risk of explosion even at low concentration levels between 5% and 15%.
 Similar to radon, methane can migrate and accumulate underground.
 Proper ventilation and testing are crucial for any workers and areas where methane may be present and/or accumulate.

 Risks of Methane Gas Poisoning Exposure